sara-nl/griddocs/source/Pages/General/grid_services.rst

 Support
 =======

 You may request support for our Grid services by contacting us by phone or email.
-Our dedicated team at `SURFsara helpdesk`_ is more than willing to assist you for any questions or complaints and listen carefully to your remarks for further improvement of our services.
+Our dedicated team at `SURFsara helpdesk`_ is more than willing to assist you for any questions or complaints and carefully take note of your remarks for further improvement of our services.

-Checkout the detailed information about `SURFsara helpdesk`_ and don't hesitate to contact us!
+Checkout the detailed information about `SURFsara helpdesk`_.
+Please don't hesitate to contact us!

 ..